unkerpete/GAproj1/readme.md

 <br>subGroupNum refers to the amount of sub-groups per session;</p>

 **Limitation: subGroupSize needs to be a smaller number than subGroupNum**
-<p>Because of the method explained above in the approach section, i.e. taking the last name of each sub-group to form the first sub-group for the next session, the program will not be able to sub-group beyond the 1st session when subGroupSize is larger than SubGroupNum.
-This is visualised better below:</p>
+<br>Because of the method explained above in the approach section, i.e. taking the last name of each sub-group to form the first sub-group for the next session, the program will not be able to sub-group beyond the 1st session when subGroupSize is larger than SubGroupNum.
+This is visualised better below:

 <br>[[a, b, c, d],
 <br>[e, f, g, h],
 <br>[i, j, k, l]]

-<p>The last elements of each inner array (d, h, l) will not be enough to form the required subGroupSize of 4 elements.</p>
+The last elements of each inner array (d, h, l) will not be enough to form the required subGroupSize of 4 elements.

-<p>Our approach works best when randomising overallGroupSize of square numbers into subGroupSizes of its square root.
-Such as an overallGroupSize of 9 being randomised into subGroupSizes of 3, or overallGroupSize of 16 being randomised into subGroupSizes of 4.</p>
+Our approach works best when randomising overallGroupSize of square numbers into subGroupSizes of its square root.
+Such as an overallGroupSize of 9 being randomised into subGroupSizes of 3, or overallGroupSize of 16 being randomised into subGroupSizes of 4.

 <br>[[a, b, c],
  <br>[d, e, f],